 Your impact and influence on the brand are critical.
 And the most important part of effective impact and influence is communication.

 MA: I think a lot of CEOs would get enormous value from your latest book.
-Can you tell us about the principles in there – that would make leaders in our audience say, “Aha.
+Can you tell us about the principles in The Brand-Driven CEO that would make leaders in our audience say, “Aha!
 That’s right.”

 In the interviews that I did with over 100 CEOs, the one that they all gravitated toward personally was the “People P.” At the heart of that was knowing you’ve got to hire the best people.
 But if you haven’t figured out what the core competencies are that you need to deliver your brand promise, how do you know you’re hiring the best people?

-Competencies are not about things that you do; it's about how you approach your job.
+Competencies are not about things that you do; they’re about how you approach your job.
 Critical thinking or strategic business sense or finding cost efficiencies, creative problem solving, communication, whatever they are.

 Those are key elements that need to be thought through, identified, and communicated in a way that people can say, “I understand why we need those types of competencies in this company to deliver our brand promise.”